 You can occasionally use dialogue tags that show tone in a character’s voice, such as “shouted,” “yelled,” or “whispered,” but don’t overdo it: Overusing these dialogue tags can distract your reader.
 Common dialogue tags like "said" and "asked" are invisible to the reader, allowing them to know which character is speaking but without drawing their attention away from what's happening on the page.

-Smiled, laughed, smirked, frowned… These are considered actions and should only be used in action tags.
+As a side note, the following common verbs are not dialogue tags: smiled, laughed, smirked, frowned… These are considered actions and should only be used in action tags.
 For example:

 INCORRECT: “I don’t have any money,” he frowned.